Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 If you don’t have much time, here are the highlights of the 3 best dental insurance providers in Germany:

 Ottonova: 100% digital.
 English services.
 3 different plans.
-3 months waiting period.
+No waiting period.
 Super-fast reimbursement.
 Appointment booking service and finding an English-speaking doctor for you.
-From 8.73 Euros per month.
+From 8.8 Euros per month.
+Get up to 30 Euros Amazon voucher by using the code “Hello2023“.

 Keep on reading for more details about dental insurance in Germany.
 Scroll down for a detailed comparison table of the best dental insurance providers.